anonymousip1234/ecommerce_with_drf/readme.md

 - The project uses Celery for handling background tasks such as bulk product uploads and sending email notifications.
 - JWT (JSON Web Token) is used for authentication.
-- The application uses MySQL as the database, but it can be configured to use other databases by updating the environment variables and settings.
+- The application uses PostgreSql as the database, but it can be configured to use other databases by updating the environment variables and settings.
 - Websockets are set up for real-time notifications but need further implementation for specific use cases.

 ## Assumptions Made